mancusarasa/d3_interview/README.md

 $ ./manage.py runserver
 ```

+However, note that the API functionality depends on Django models, which in turn depend on the database (PostgreSQL, in this case), so running the API in you host will probably be somewhat tricky.

 # How to use the API

 The API exposes endpoints to perform several operations regarding the management of tasks: